 New ways to fund redevelopment: What are the latest trends in industry-university collaboration?

-How can universities partner with local government in the interests of their communities?
+How can universities partner with local governments in the interests of their communities?

 Working towards the 2030 Sustainable Development Goals: What does greening a campus really mean?